HesitantlyHuman/hatecomp/README.md

 | TwitterSexism | 10583 | 5054 | 0.4775 |

 This info is valid as of Feb 2022, and is probably subject to change as Twitter continues to lock down their API.

-## TODO
-Better names for some of these datasets.
-Probably don't want a dataset named after a conference or github handle Update README